airbytehq/airbyte/airbyte-integrations/connector-templates/source-javascript-template/README.md

 # Javascript Template Source

-This is the repository for the Javascript Template source connector, written in Python.
+This is the repository for the JavaScript Template source connector, written in JavaScript.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/javascript-template).

 ## Local development